You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 A scope works like a telescope or a magnifying glass when you look through it.

-It magnifies the mark and makes your aim larger in your field of view.
+It magnifies the mark and makes your aim LARGER in your field of view.
 It sometimes has no red dot or markings or optical guides of any kind.

 First Focal Plane Rifle Scopes